ishabagadiya/TradeSense/SWAP_INTEGRATION_GUIDE.md

 **File:** `src/app/components/TradingSignalDisplayWithSwap.tsx`

 This is an enhanced version of your original `TradingSignalDisplay` component that includes:
-- Swap section that appears only for BUY signals
+- Swap section that appears for BUY and HOLD signals
 - USDC amount input
 - One-click swap execution
 - Transaction status tracking